Tony Rudd (stockbroker): Personal life

-Rudd owned a townhouse in Kensington, and Chalcot House near Bath where in later life he and his wife entertained a circle of political and business friends including Peter Walker, Arnold Weinstock and Alan Clark.
+Rudd owned a townhouse in Kensington, and Chalcot House near Westbury, Wiltshire, where in later life he and his wife entertained a circle of political and business friends including Peter Walker, Arnold Weinstock, and Alan Clark.
 When their daughter Amber got the job of "aristocracy co-ordinator" for the film Four Weddings and a Funeral, she hired her parents as extras for £100 per day and Tony Rudd appeared in the wedding scenes; he was required to use his own morning suit to save on production costs.

 Death

 Rudd died on 29 May 2017.
 Just days after his death, his daughter Amber appeared on British television to represent the Conservative Party in a debate for the United Kingdom General Election of June 2017.
 Her brother Roland commented, "My parents had a strong view about carrying on.
 He would have wanted her to do the debate".